xraph/steel/CONTRIBUTING.md

 ## Performance Considerations

-FastRouter is designed for high performance.
+ForgeRouter is designed for high performance.
 When contributing:

 - Avoid unnecessary allocations
 - Use object pooling where appropriate